swiftlang/swift-evolution/proposals/NNNN-lifetime-dependency.md

 The rules above apply regardless of whether the parameter-convention or mutation-modifier is explicitly written or is implicit.

-**Initializers:** An initializer dependency annotation takes one of two forms.
-An initializer can define a lifetime dependency on one of its arguments.
+**Initializers:** An initializer can define a lifetime dependency on one of its arguments.
 In this case, the rules are the same as for “Functions” above:

 ```
 init(arg: <parameter-convention> ArgType) -> <lifetime-type>(arg) Self